Stupremee/fhir/README.md

   - after that `fhir_put` takes around 3-4ms
   - could be improved by compiling the schema when starting
 - fastrace global exporter thread is not stopped when extension is dropped
+- The search endpoint only supports one single search paramater right now
+- Only eq, ne, gt, ge, lt and le FHIR operators are supported
+- Implement custom postgres error codes, so the API can handle certain errors (like unknown search key) properly